Influencing dynamics on social networks without knowledge of network microstructure: Results

-The average magnetisations for controls were estimated by running Markov-Chain Monte Carlo with the Metropolis dynamics described in Section \ref{Ising_monte_carlo_sect}.
-Simulations are initialised with a random initial condition ($M \approx 0$).
+The average magnetisations for controls were estimated by running Markov-Chain Monte Carlo with the Metropolis dynamics described in Supplementary Section \ref{Ising_monte_carlo_sect}.
+Simulations were initialised with all spins pointing in the positive direction ($\underline{s}=(1,1,...,1)$) with the aim of identifying the most positive metastable solution.
 For each value of the field budget we determine the magnetisation by taking the average value obtained from 15 simulations with a burn-in time of $T_{\mathrm{burn}} = 2 \times 10^4$ and run time of $T=10^4$ steps.